Donetsk Ukraine Travel Guide

 There are no recommendations for including any days to an itinerary because travel to Donetsk is not advised, and no itinerary is possible.
 The concept of extending a visit is entirely irrelevant in a conflict zone.

 There are no "logical next destinations" for tourists from Donetsk.
-The only "next destination" for anyone departing the conflict zone would be a safe, internationally recognized territory, typically the Russian Federation (if permitted) or, for those leaving Ukrainian-controlled areas, into Ukraine or abroad.
+The only "next destination" for anyone exiting the conflict zone would be a safe, internationally recognized territory, typically the Russian Federation (if permitted) or, for those leaving Ukrainian-controlled areas, into Ukraine or abroad.

 Transport connections for regional travel are severely limited, unreliable, and dangerous.
 They are subject to military control, checkpoints, and potential disruptions from active hostilities.